TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 ### Using Tyk as a gRPC Proxy

 Tyk supports gRPC passthrough proxying when using HTTP/2 as a transport (the most common way to deploy gRPC services).
 The only requirement is enabling HTTP/2 support on the Gateway side, for both incoming and upstream connections, by setting `http_server_options.enable_http2` and `proxy_enable_http2` to true in your Gateway config file.
-However, in the scenario that you want to secure the connection between 2 services that call each other then you can use h2c (that is the non-TLS version of HTTP/2), this can be done by enabling `proxy_enable_h2c` in the gateway config file.
+However, in the scenario that you want to secure the connection between 2 services that call each other then you can use h2c (that is the non-TLS version of HTTP/2), this can be done by enabling `proxy_enable_h2c` in the gateway config file or more granular level enabling `proxy.enable_h2c` in the API definition.
 You also need to set your `listen_path` in your API definitions.

 The gRPC over HTTP2 specification defines the rules on how the gRPC protocol maps to a HTTP request.
 In the context of the API Gateway, we are intersted in the following: